Peter Ramage

 Peter Iain Ramage (born 22 November 1983) is an English football coach and former player who is currently an assistant coach for the Newcastle United U23 team.

 Ramage began his career with Newcastle United as an academy player before progressing to the first team.
 In the summer of 2008, he moved to London side Queens Park Rangers, thus ending his twelve-year association with Newcastle United.
 In 2011–12, Ramage spent time on loan at Championship clubs Crystal Palace and Birmingham City before joining Crystal Palace on a permanent contract in 2012.
 After Palace were promoted to the Premier League, Ramage joined Championship club Barnsley on loan in September 2013.
 On 3 October 2014 Ramage again joined Barnsley on a three-month loan.
 In May 2015, Ramage was released by Crystal Palace.
-He spent the 2015 Indian Super League season with Kerala Blasters before returning to England where he signed for Coventry City.
+He spent the 2015 Indian Super League with Kerala Blasters before returning to England where he signed for Coventry City.
 Ramage moved to America, where he signed for Phoenix Rising and spent two years at the club.
 Ramage then announced his retirement from professional football and returned to England, where he moved to coaching.